ssibthorpe/ssibthorpe.github.io/index.md

 </head>
 <body>

-  <h1>Law 25 Compliance Kit (Beta)</h1>
+  <h1>Law 25 Compliance Kit</h1>

   <p>
-    If you're a startup or small business in Quebec, <strong>Law 25 applies to you</strong>.
-But hiring a lawyer or consultant can cost thousands—and slow your team down.
+    If you're a startup or small business in Quebec, Law 25 applies to you.
+But hiring a lawyer or traditional consultant from a big firm can cost thousands and slow your team down.
   </p>

   <h2>What You Get</h2>